covcom/304CEM/labs/04 Introduction to NodeJS/01 Introduction/README.md

 Run the index.js file and try adding and listing items.
 The functionality should mirror the previous version.

-### 2.1 Test Your Knowledge
+### 3.1 Test Your Knowledge

 Try to implement the three changes listed in the previous *Test Your Knowledge* section.
 You should be able to copy and paste most of the code with only minor changes being required.

-## 3 Node Package Manager
+## 4 Node Package Manager

 One of the strengths of NodeJS is the large number of third-party modules available as installable packages.
 In this exercise you will learn how to manage and install packages as well as how to manage your app using a config file.
+We have already used _npm_ to install the global **nvm** tool, we will now use the same tool to install a _local_ module.

 Start by opening the `weather/index.js` and `weather/package.json` files.
 Note: